Hyperuniform random measures, transport and rigidity: Introduction and examples

 The scope of this survey is to study hyperuniformity and its consequences under a mathematical perspective.
 We also present most stationary models for which hyperuniformity has been proven rigourously: determinantal processes, zeros of random Gaussian functions, Coulomb gases, quasicrystals ...
 We give a first definition in Section \ref{sec:intro-pp} and discuss the concept of {\it disordered} sample, we give some emblematic examples in Sections \ref{sec:perturbed-intro}, \ref{sec:intro-examples}.
-In Chapter 2, the mathematical core of this book, we explore hyperuniformity from the spectral viewpoint, which allows for a practical and universal characterization in the direct space.
-The most natural framework for studying hyperuniformity is in fact that of (wide sense) stationary random measures, generalising point processes.
+In Chapter 2, the mathematical core of this book, we explore hyperuniformity from the spectral viewpoint, which allows for a practical and universal characterization in the direct space through smooth linear statistics variance.
+The most natural framework for studying hyperuniformity is in fact that of (weakly) stationary random measures, generalising point processes.
 In this setting, we also provide universal bounds on the variance of linear statistics, useful for parameterizing measures by their hyperuniformity exponent.
 Section 3 is devoted to a deeper study of certain classes of hyperuniform point processes, which requires delving into the world of Gaussian analytic functions (GAFs), determinantal point processes (DPPs), and quasicrystals.
 Sections 4 and 5 present surprising macroscopic properties of hyperuniform processes in dimension $ 1$ and $ 2$: in Section 4, we show that they enjoy good optimal transport properties.
 This large scale order allows crystalline/periodic structures to be merged with the class of disordered hyperuniform processes into a single continuum.
+It more broadly explores optimal transport between a hyperuniform measure and Lebesgue measure, or equivalently the link between hyperuniformity and random fair partitions of the space.
 Section 5 deals with another property, {\it rigidity}, which states that for many hyperuniform processes, the number of particles in a region of space can be completely inferred by observing the process on the rest of the space.
 This rigidity can take more extreme forms as the hyperuniformity exponent increases, leading us to the study of {\it stealthy processes}, with infinite exponent, showcasing even more fascinating properties.